kimberlymazel/react-todolist/README.md

-# react-todolist
+# React To-Do List

- This is a repository containing the related files to Kimberly Mazel's To-Do List web application
+This is a To-Do List web application made from React.
+The additional tools used to create it are stated below.

+# Tools and Framework
+- MotionUI
+- GoogleFonts

+# Preview